Which direction is your company going?

 · Much more ….

-Is a business / quality source inspection in which buyer or customer required the business / quality verification before the product or service received.
+A business / quality source inspection in which buyer or customer required the business / quality verification before the product or service received.

 Source Inspections include but not limited to...